walles/catiplicator/README.md

 * Add music to the finished screen
 * Try using `SoundPool` to play sound effects, validate on Melvin's tablet
 * Add an icon
+* Add God Rays from the x in the icon